 Drug abuse first started to become a problem in Ireland during the 1970s.
 Heroin quickly became the illegal substance that caused the most concern, especially in parts of Dublin.
 One report in 1983 provided the alarming statistic that 14 percent of 14-24 year olds living in the north side of Dublin had used heroin within the last 12 months.
 There are several treatment options available for those who hope to recovery from drug addiction in Ireland.
 In recent years there have been some concerns raised about the number of available beds for people hoping to detox.

-Drug Addiction Statistics for Ireland
+Ireland Drug Addiction Statistics

-Ireland has one of the highest levels of drug related deaths in the whole of Europe.
+Ireland has one of the highest levels of drug-related deaths in the whole of Europe.
 Studies suggest that 51 percent of those aged between 18 and 29 have at least tried illicit drugs in the past.
 There are believed to be 15,000 heroin users.
 Roughly 1 percent of the population of Dublin is addicted to this drug.

 Most Commonly Abused Drugs in Ireland